Infection Control Through the Eyes of Your Patient

 - Communicate safety measures verbally to patients during patient scheduling, confirmation of appointments, and in the operator.
 Let them know you are limiting entrance into the clinic.
 (See Patient Scripting)

 - Consider adding a per-visit PPE fee, through D1999, to cover the cost of additional PPE.
 The added fee may provide added peace of mind that you are taking additional precautions.

-- As part of your commitment to keep your patients informed of safety measures you’re taking, consider providing a published list of safety protocols to your patients at their request.
+- As part of your commitment to keeping your patients informed of safety measures you’re taking, consider providing a published list of safety protocols to your patients at their request.

 - Post a notice on your website, social media channels, and in the practice that you are closely monitoring and strictly observing all recommendations from the ADA, CDC, and regulatory agencies in your area to include your local health department.
 Let them know COVID-19 response efforts are updating regularly and changes in the practice may occur as recommendations change.
 This reassures your patient base you are not complacent and will actively respond as the situation dictates changes.